Doctor of Psychology (PsyD) In Clinical Psychology Program

 Considerations of Advanced Standing may be available to students whose Master’s Degree Program included required supervised field experience effectively equivalent to the MSPP first year practicum requirement (640 hours or more).
 Such equivalence is determined on individual curricular review by the Chair, or the appropriate faculty designate.

-Students admitted to Advanced Standing have the first year practicum waived (see institutional policy on Course Waivers, above) and are eligible for up to 30 transfer-of-credit hours.
-Eligibility will be determined by individual review of students’ records; an admissions interview with the Chair of the Doctoral Program and/or his designate; and direct contact as needed with prior advisors and supervisors at the academic program and field sites identified in a student’s application.
+Students admitted to Advanced Standing have the first year practicum waived (see institutional policy on Course Waivers, above) and are eligible for up to 24 transfer-of-credit hours for external advanced standing and up to 30 transfer-of-credit hours for internal advanced standing from our Masters of Arts programs.
+Eligibility will be determined by individual review of students' records; an admissions interview with the Chair of the Doctoral Program and/or his designate; and direct contact as needed with prior advisors and supervisors at the academic program and field sites identified in a student's application.